 We find that celebrity hype around OnlyFans created by popular culture news such as Beyoncé mentioning the platform in her 2020 ``Savage'' Remix and creator Bella Thorne making $\$1$ million in her first day on the platform~\cite{sanchez2022world}, led the ``cultural assimilation'' of the platform, as one participant described it.
-This assimilation reduced the stigma of joining a platform associated with adult content, and created significant interest among potential creators about how much money could be made.
+This assimilation reduced the stigma of joining a platform associated with adult content and created significant interest among potential creators about how much money could be made.
 Further, the very design of the platform itself---which requires creators to advertise on mainstream social media platforms to drive traffic because there is no search or opportunity for creator discovery directly through OnlyFans---drastically raised the visibility of the platform, drawing in new creators.

-Beyond the hype and reduced stigma created by celebrity notoriety and the carefully curated visibility of the platform, creators were also motivated to join the platform by typical gig work motivations (e.g., money, flexibility, accessibility).
-However, in many cases our participants considered creating on OnlyFans preferable to other gig work because of the platform's affordances: a lack of rating of creators, ease of blocking harassing customers, and autonomy over what content to create and how to construct their business model.
-Other factors that motivated creators were a desire to engage in sexual expression, the usability of the platform for curating their existing (non-commercial) sexual content, and the opportunity to leverage existing digital audiences or skills from other recreation or labor (e.g., cosplay, waitressing) in which they were already engaged.
-Finally, the pandemic resulted in both increased client-side demand for digital entertainment and increased creator-side need for paid work due to job loss.
-We highlight how our participants intersect and diverge from other workers in the spaces of professional content creation, the gig economy, and sex work.
-Interestingly, we find that our participants are proximal to prior sociological work on other kinds of sex work, whilst still sharing many challenges of gig and professional content creation work.
+Beyond the hype and reduced stigma created by celebrity notoriety and the carefully curated visibility of the platform, creators were also motivated to join the platform by typical gig work motivations (e.g., money, flexibility, accessibility) and, similar to other fully-digital gig work, safety during the COVID-19 pandemic.
+However in many cases our participants considered creating on OnlyFans preferable to other gig work because of the platform's affordances: a lack of rating of creators, ease of blocking harassing subscribers, and autonomy over what content to create and how to construct their business model.
+Other factors that motivated creators were a desire to engage in sexual expression, the utility of the platform for curating their existing (non-commercial) sexual content, and the opportunity to leverage existing digital audiences or skills from other recreation or labor (e.g., cosplay, waitressing) in which they were already engaged.

+Finally, the pandemic resulted in both increased subscriber-side demand for digital entertainment and increased creator-side need for paid work due to job loss.
+We highlight how our participants intersect with and diverge from other workers in the spaces of professional content creation, the gig economy, and sex work.